cmu-ci-lab/writing/README.md

     you should write:
     > We can ignore the third-order term $d^3$, as we assume the distance $x$ to be small.

+16. **intialisms**: You should define all initialisms the first time you use them in your document, by fully typing out what they stand for.
+For example, you should say "... the bidirectional reflection distribution function (BRDF)" the first time you use it.
+I recommend against using initialisms in the abstract, which is meant to be a succinct description of your work and thus should not introduce very specialized terminology.
+If you do need to use an initialism in the abstract, you should define it in its first appearance, and then define it once more the first time it appears in the main text.
+This is because often the abstract and main text are shown separately from each other (for example, on web readers).

 ### Math typesetting